joanmarcriera/ceilometer-plugin-fiware/README.md

 This github repository contains all the pollsters and the additional customization that Infrastructure Owners (IOs) have to perform.
 IOs have to customize the standard [ceilometer](https://wiki.openstack.org/wiki/Ceilometer) installation, by adding some pollsters or by editing the configuration file.

-Some additional information about ceilometer: _it is a tool created in order to handle the Telemetry requirements of an OpenStack environment (this includes use cases such as metering, monitoring, and alarming to name a few)_
+Some additional information about ceilometer: _it is a tool created in order to handle the Telemetry requirements of an OpenStack environment (this includes use cases such as metering, monitoring, and alarming to name a few)_.

 <img src="http://docs.openstack.org/developer/ceilometer/_images/ceilo-arch.png">
 _Figure taken from [ceilometer documentation](http://docs.openstack.org/developer/ceilometer/architecture.html)_